nero/nero.github.io/shitlist.md

 - Perpetually concepting games which inevitably result in loss of players location privacy.
 - Coincidentally, funded via In-Q-Tel/CIA.

-## Opal / Wowaname (Person)

-- Like, if you go to any random IRC on the web, chances are that he is already banned there.
-- Prolific spammer.
-- Seems to have gotten their spaghetti together, canidate for removal from this list.

 ## Paypal

 - On-call removal of accounts for controversial customers.